11+ Air Purifying Plants for Refreshingly Natural Indoors

 A prominent member of the Palm family, the Broad Lady Palm is among the few plants that can help to reduce the percentage of ammonia in the air.
 The Broad Lady Palm loves water and humidity and thus, is best placed in a washroom.
 However, make sure that you do not end up over-watering the plant.

 The Chrysanthemum is a beautiful plant to have indoors, mostly because of its colourful blooms.
-The plant loves sunlight and hence, is best placed near a sun-lit window.
+This plant should be placed near a sun-lit window as it requires sufficient sunlight.
 This beautiful flowering plant also helps to get rid of harmful toxins like ammonia and benzene.

-Scientifically referred to as the Hedera Helix, the English Ivy is an evergreen climber that does well in almost all indoor conditions.
 The plant prefers bright indirect sunlight to grow, but can also do considerably well in low-lit areas.
-It helps to remove toxins like benzene, carbon monoxide and trichloroethylene.
+It clears toxins like benzene, carbon monoxide and trichloroethylene from the air.

 The Golden Pothos, also known as Devil’s Ivy, is a fast-growing vine that looks best when placed in hanging planters.
-The plant can grow as long as 8 feet and is almost indestructible.
+The plant can grow up to 8 feet and is sturdy.
 It helps to get rid of toxins like benzene, carbon monoxide, formaldehyde, toluene and xylene.

 The Peace Lily is a popular addition in many households, mostly because of its beautiful white blooms.
 The plant prefers moist soil to grow in and does best in bright light.
 It can thrive in low-light as well, but might not produce flowers.
 The plant helps to remove toxins like ammonia, benzene and trichloroethylene.

-Also known as the Ficus Elastica, the Rubber plant is named so for its production of latex.
+The Ficus Elastica or the Rubber plant is known because it produces latex.
 The plant can make for a beautiful indoor tree and is very easy to grow and care for.
 The Rubber plant produces oxygen in large amounts and helps to get rid of bacteria from the air.

-A very popular houseplant, the Spider plant is named so as it produces new plants as tiny Spiderettes.
-These Spiderettes can easily be replanted and require little care to thrive, just like the mother plant.
-Having a Spider plant at home can help to get rid of toxins like carbon monoxide and xylene.
+A very well-known houseplant, the Spider plant produces tiny plants also known as Spiderettes.
+Like the mother plant, spiderettes are easily replanted with only minimal care for growth. and Having a Spider plant at home can help to get rid of toxins like carbon monoxide and xylene.